-As discussed in our paper, our dataset offers numerous avenues for further exploration, such as refining the effectiveness of text prompts through iterative adjustments, studying trends in art over time, recommending styles based on both image and textual content, developing a search system for the generated images, and exploring explainable creativity.
+\textbf{ What (other) tasks could the dataset be used for? } \\ As discussed in our paper, our dataset offers numerous avenues for further exploration, such as refining the effectiveness of text prompts through iterative adjustments, studying trends in art over time, recommending styles based on both image and textual content, developing a search system for the generated images, and exploring explainable creativity.

 \textbf{ Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses? } For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks) If so, please provide a description.
-Is there anything a future user could do to mitigate these undesirable harms? \\ Since we collected full data as opposed to a subset, we do not expect any unfair treatment of individuals or groups.
-Moreover, since the dataset is already in public domain, we do not expect any legal or financial risks.
-However, as discussed in our paper, some of the images and text prompts reflect NSFW content, and researchers should use the associated scores provided by us to filter out unsafe data based on their tasks.
+Is there anything a future user could do to mitigate these undesirable harms? \\ Since we collected full data instead of a subset, we do not expect any unfair treatment of individuals or groups.
+Moreover, since the dataset is already in the public domain, we do not expect any legal or financial risks.
+However, as discussed in our paper, some of the images and text prompts reflect NSFW content, and researchers should use the associated scores we provided to filter out unsafe data based on their tasks.

-\textbf{ Are there tasks for which the dataset should not be used? } If so, please provide a description. \\ All tasks utilize this dataset should follow CC0 Public domain licensing rules.
+\textbf{ Are there tasks for which the dataset should not be used? } If so, please provide a description. \\ All tasks utilizing this dataset should follow CC0 Public domain licensing rules.

 \textbf{ Any other comments? } \\ No.

 \begin{mdframed}[linecolor=\sectioncolor]